-Under the Retail Law, the AER has developed Retail pricing information guidelines.
-This prescribes how retailers must present their standing offer prices and market offer prices to customers.
-This aims to assist residential and small business customers when they consider and compare the prices of the different offers from retailers.
+Under the Retail Law, the AER has developed Retail Pricing Information Guidelines.
+This prescribes how retailers must present their standing offer plan prices and market offer plan prices to customers.
+This aims to assist residential and small business customers when they consider and compare the prices of the different plans from retailers.

-Retailers must use these fact sheets when they present, market or advertise pricing information to customers, including in door-to-door sales.
-When telemarketing to customers, retailers must advise customers that the fact sheet is available and post it to the customer on request.
+Retailers must use the plan documents when they present, market or advertise pricing information to customers, including in door-to-door sales.
+On their website, retailers must publish a link to the BPID.
+When telemarketing to customers, retailers must advise customers that the BPID is available and send it to the customer on request.

 By specifying in the Guidelines the manner and form in which this offer information is presented by retailers, the AER aims to create a ‘standard’ form of presenting information to consumers, giving them confidence in the accuracy and comparability of this information.

-The Guideline and fact sheets are only one component of the broader range of tools that will be available to assist consumers to compare energy offers and make informed switching decisions.
-Another tool is the AER’s price comparator website Energy made easy.
-The purpose of the price comparator website is to assist customers to compare the standing offer prices and market offer prices available to them.
+The Guidelines and plan documents are only one component of the broader range of tools that will be available to assist consumers to compare energy plans and make informed switching decisions.
+Another tool is the AER’s price comparator website Energy Made Easy.
+The purpose of the price comparator website is to compare available standing offer plans and market offer plans.

-The AER is required under the Retail Law to publish retailers' standing offer prices.
-These will be available on the AER's price comparator website, Energy Made Easy.
+The AER is required under the Retail Law to publish retailers' standing offer plan prices.